Nurkambay/broadcom-test/README.md

 ### 1.1. broadcom-core
 Main core classes with model, repository and business logic layers.

-- Core is not depended on data persistence
+- Core is not dependent on data persistence
-- Core is not depended on data visualization and population
+- Core is not dependent on data visualization and population
-- Business logic is not thread-safe because responsibility on this lays on core's consumers
+- Business logic is not thread-safe or transactional because responsibility on this lays on core's consumers and can depend on repository implementation

 ### 1.2. broadcom-storage
-Module with repository in-memory storage implementation.
+Module contains in-memory repositories implementation.

-- In current implementation contain only in-memory storage for easy deploy purposes.
+- Current implementation contains only in-memory storage for easy deploy.
-- You can easily autowire repository beans with Hibernate JPA, DynamoDB, no-sql, TCP/IP or other implementation.
+- You can easily autowire repository beans with Hibernate JPA, DynamoDB, no-sql, TCP/IP or other implementation to change persistence behavior.

 ### 1.3. broadcom-rest
-This module contains REST application.
-It depends on core and storage modules.
+This module represents REST API application.
+It has dependencies on core and storage modules.

+- Does not contain business logic
+- Does not contain storage implementation

 #### How to switch to Database implementation
 - Switch dependency from broadcom-storage to another storage implementation.